-Patents in the PRC are principally protected under the Patent Law of the People's Republic of China, which was amended by the Standing Committee of the National People's Congress in 2008 and became effective on October 1, 2009.
+Patents in the PRC are principally protected under the Patent Law of the People's Republic of China, which was amended by the Standing Committee of the National People's Congress in 2008 and further amended on 17 October 2020 and effective on 1 June 2021.
 This law is formulated for protecting the rights and interests of patentees, encouraging invention, promoting the application of inventions, enhancing innovation capacity, and facilitating the advancement of science and technology, and the economic and social development.
 Under this law, the duration of a patent right is either 10 years or 20 years from the date of application, depending on the type of patent right.